radio-astro-tools/spectral-cube/docs/smoothing.rst

     cube.set_common_beam()

-This method wraps the `~radio_beam.Beams.common_beam`, and keyword arguments for the common beam algorithm can be passed a dictionary to `combeam_kwargs`.
+This method wraps the `~radio_beam.Beams.common_beam`, and keyword arguments for the common beam algorithm can be passed directly in :meth:`~spectral_cube.VaryingResolutionSpectralCube.set_common_beam`.
 The common beam can then be accessed with::

     cube.common_beam